 For binary classification tasks, we instead report the F1 score computed from the objective to maximize the accuracy between predictions and ground truth,

 where $\mathds{1}$ denotes the indicator function.

-\paragraph{Details on the datasets} For all algorithmic reasoning tasks, we work with sets of synthetically generated graphs.
+\paragraph{Details on the datasets}~ For all algorithmic reasoning tasks, we work with sets of synthetically generated graphs.
 We begin by sampling graphs using a variety of graph generators, including Erdős–Rényi (ER) graphs ~\citep{erd6s1960evolution}, stochastic block model (SBM) graphs ~\citep{holland1983stochastic}, power-law cluster (PC) graphs~\citep{holme2002growing}, Newman–Watts–Strogatz (NWS) graphs~\citep{newman1999renormalization}, Barabási–Albert (BA) graphs ~\citep{barabasi1999emergence}, and dual Barabási–Albert (DBA) graphs~\citep{moshiri2018dualbarabasi}.
-During the sampling process, we ensure that each resulting graph is unique; otherwise, it is resampled.
+During sampling, we ensure that each resulting graph is unique; otherwise, it is resampled.
 For each task, we choose generator parameters shown in \Cref{table:algres_params} to yield meaningful distributions of task-specific properties.
-We further introduce the parameter of component connections, determining the number of random edges between disconnected components in a graph.
+We further introduce a parameter for component connections, which determines the number of random edges between disconnected components in a graph.
 This allows us to sample graphs with low edge probabilities without disconnected components.
 Additionally, based on the difficulty level, we adjust the probability distribution over the selected graph generators to further control the complexity of generated instances, as seen in \Cref{table:AlgoReasDifficulties}.
 For minimum spanning tree computations, we also adjust the graph generator parameters, as indicated in \Cref{table:algres_params}, to require stronger generalization capabilities, as the same parameters proved too easy to generalize from.
 Ground-truth labels are computed using the \textsc{NetworkX} library~\citep{hagberg2020networkx}, which provides reference implementations of most of the required graph algorithms.

 For edge-level tasks, we also generate an edge-level representation to support models that require tokenized input.
 Each task includes one million generated training graphs and 10\,000 validation and test graphs.
-To assess generalization beyond function approximation, we fix the number of nodes in training graphs to $16$, while setting validation and test graphs to have $128$ nodes.
+To assess generalization beyond function approximation, we fix the number of nodes in the training graphs to $16$ and set the validation and test graphs to have $128$ nodes.

 To further study generalization, we introduce size-generalization tasks, in which pre-trained models are evaluated on graphs with sizes ranging from 128 to 512 nodes.
 We exclude max-flow computation from size generalization, as the MAE scales with the number of nodes in the flow network and is therefore not indicative of size generalization.
 This setup enables an empirical analysis of how well models extrapolate to unseen graph sizes.
 Except for the topological sorting, Steiner tree, and bipartite matching tasks, no node features are given.
 For the minimum spanning tree, max flow, and Steiner tree tasks, corresponding edge weights are included as edge attributes.